ALiberInc/Aikiku/README.md

  8. Download and install [MySQL Workbench 6.3.7 or later](http://dev.mysql.com/downloads/workbench/)

- 9. Find the QA.sql database in QA folder,and Restore it by Data Import/Restore in MySQL Workbench
+ 9. Find the QA.sql in QA folder,and Restore it by Data Import/Restore in MySQL Workbench

  10. Browse to [http://localhost/QA](http://localhost/QA)